Do a business energy audit

 No

-Energy storage, such as batteries, are becoming a more affordable option for businesses to manage their energy demand and associated supply charges.
+Energy storage, such as batteries can help you manage energy demand and associated supply charges.

-Thermal storage may also be an option for businesses that manage larger quantities of hot or cold liquid or ice (for example liquid storage tanks).
+Thermal storage for businesses that manage larger quantities of hot or cold liquid or ice could also help manage your demand.

-Many of the identified improvements can be made without specialist tools or knowledge, however some will require a licensed, qualified specialist or tradesperson.
+Many improvements can be made without specialist tools or knowledge but some will require a licensed, qualified specialist or tradesperson.

-Be sure to keep staff informed about any changes you are making and raise awareness of your energy use.
-You may find that the more engaged your staff are, the more they’ll support energy saving opportunities.
+Tell staff about the changes you are making and and promote a shared responsibility for saving energy.
+The more engaged your staff are, the more they’ll support energy saving opportunities.

-Don’t forget to celebrate your wins!
-Where savings are made, ensure those who helped make it happen are recognised.
+Where savings are made, acknowledge people who helped make it happen.

 Related information